Skip to main content

 Kenning, Dean (2012) What schools can offer art : towards an avant-gardist conception of gallery education.
 In: Towards an avant-gardist conception of gallery education; 08 Dec 2012, London, U.K..
 (Unpublished)

-Berriman, Sovay [Artist], Plastique Fantastique [Artist], Harris, Rowena [Artist], Kenning, Dean [Artist], Rebelo, Ines [Artist] and Sames, Lucy A. [Curator of an exhibition] (2013) The Starseed transmission: a diagrammatic message from outer space.
+Berriman, Sovay [Artist], Plastique Fantastique [Artist], Harris, Rowena [Artist], Kenning, Dean [Artist], Rebelo, Ines [Artist] and Sames, Lucy A. [Curator] (2013) The Starseed transmission: a diagrammatic message from outer space.
 The Starseed Transmission. .